 How to peel tomatoes

 When you have a large harvest, the easiest way to do this chore is with the boiling water method.
 Basically, you’ll submerge whole, ripe tomatoes in simmering water and then plunge them into an ice water bath.
-This loosens the skin of the tomatoes, making it a breeze to just slip them right off.

 5 Easy Steps to Transform Your Pantry!